learn-co-curriculum/spring-mod-2-spring-unit-testing/README.md

 We do, however, want to validate that our functionality is properly integrated with the Spring Framework, so that we can expose it as API endpoints for public or managed access.
-Let's look at that in the next section.
+We'll look at that in the next couple of lessons.